Table of Contents

 An electrocardiogram might reveal left ventricular hypertrophy.
-Patients with early onset of CoA semiology usually have signs suggestive of congestive heart failure on their chest x-rays such as pulmonary edema, cardiomegaly, and increased pulmonary vascular markings.
+Patients with early onset of CoA semiology usually exhibit signs suggestive of congestive heart failure on their chest x-rays, such as pulmonary edema, cardiomegaly and increased pulmonary vascular markings.
 Patients who present late might have cardiomegaly and rib notching due to collateral vessels formation.

-Other imaging modalities such as magnetic resonance imaging and computed tomography scanning of the thoracic and abdominal aorta are very helpful in the identification of the aortic pathology and the determination of the size and site of the coarctation.
+Other imaging modalities, such as magnetic resonance imaging and computed tomography scanning of the thoracic and abdominal aorta, are very helpful in identifying the aortic pathology and determining the size and site of coarctation.

-In few patients, cardiac catheterization might be needed to determine the degree of the aortic obstruction, the exact anatomical location of the obstruction, and the size of the obstruction.
-Recent imaging modalities such as echocardiography and magnetic resonance imaging have made cardiac catheterization a second-line diagnostic modality for the evaluation of CoA.
+In few patients, cardiac catheterization might be needed to determine the degree of the aortic obstruction, its exact anatomical location and size.
+Recent imaging modalities such as echocardiography and MRI have made cardiac catheterization a second-line diagnostic modality for the evaluation of CoA.

 Differential Diagnosis of Coarctation of the Aorta

-The successful diagnosis of the coarctation of aorta depends on the history of the patient, presentation of the symptoms by the patients and vigilant detection of signs by the clinician.
-The further confirmation can be done with the help of lab and imaging investigations.
-For the accurate diagnosis of patients with coarctation of the aorta, the main symptoms and signs should be considered, which have been mentioned above.
-The other clinical conditions which can confuse the diagnosis of coarctation of aorta due to similar presentation have been named below:
+The successful diagnosis of the coarctation of the aorta depends on the history of the patient, presentation of the symptoms and vigilant detection of signs by the clinician.
+Further confirmation can be done with the help of lab and imaging investigations.
+For the accurate diagnosis of patients with coarctation of the aorta, the main symptoms and signs, as mentioned above, should be considered.
+The other clinical conditions which can confuse the diagnosis of coarctation of the aorta due to similar presentation are:

 |History: Excessive sweating, breathlessness, wheezing, failure to thrive.

-Signs on physical ex: Tachypnea, Tachycardia and hypertension/hypotension.
+Signs on physical examination: Tachypnea, Tachycardia and hypertension/hypotension.

-Childhood: systolic ejection murmur present at the left middle and right upper sternal border, 4th heart sound present
+In childhood: systolic ejection murmur present at the left middle and right upper sternal border, 4th heart sound present.

 Pediatric Viral Myocarditis